4ldoHadinata/kotakode-interview-assignment/README.md

 # kotakode-interview-assignment

+This is my solution to Kotakode's interview assignment.
+To run the application, please pull this repo and run 'cd client', 'npm install', 'npm run start'.

+Or you can check the project which is live at https://4ldohadinata.github.io/kotakode-interview-assignment/

 This project contains the source code to a simple mini-todo list that helps people keeps track of their "Pekerjaan Rumah Tangga".

+## Features

-Some of the features are not yet fully functioning.
+These are the features that are in this project :

-## 1. Your first task is to find what causes it not to work and fix them.

-Minimum working features required:
 1. ability to add pekerjaan.
 2. ability to view pekerjaan.
 3. ability to delete pekerjaan.

-This project uses React.
-In order to run the application development server, please fork this github repository and pull the codebase to your machine.
-Then, go to the client folder by running the command `cd client`, and run `npm run start`.

-Tip: There is a React component called `TodoList` in `src/TodoList.jsx` which will receive some props from the root component `App` in `src/App.jsx`.
-Feel free to add ts many props as you like to make it work.

-## 2. After you are done with the basic implementation, write appropriate automated tests to make sure the app is running.

-Both `App.jsx` and `TodoList.jsx` have their corresponding test files called `App.test.jsx` and `TodoList.test.jsx`.
-In order to ensure your component (and therefore your application) works correctly, you should write test that covers enough cases to guarantee that users will not break the application.

-## 3. Get creative!
-(The fun part)

-Feel free to use your imagination to implmeent cooler features!
-Maybe you can allow users to set a timer, or set the color of the todo list items to indicate priority, or moving todo list up and down - anything you like, impress us with your creativity!
+4. ability to edit pekerjaan.
+5. ability to reorder pekerjaan by using drag and drop (uses react beautiful dnd library).